 Looking over the list of delegates for the Commonwealth Labour Parties’ Conference in 1957, he recalled being shocked to discover that proper accommodation arrangements had not been made for the Australians.
 “I’ve got the list of delegates, looked at it and, oh my godfathers!” he recalled.
 “I rang Morgan and said, ‘I’ve got to come and see you.’”

 For his troubles, Isaacs was given the task of acting as the Australians’ host while they were in London.
-Chamberlain recalled that Isaacs “did a great job of looking after us.”
+Chamberlain recalled that he “did a great job of looking after us.”
 The Australians might have been a handful, not least because Schmella took every opportunity – before the flight, on the flight, upon arrival in London and after the conference – to drink.
-Chamberlain, highly disapproving, later described Schmella as a tragic alcoholic, recalling that these London binges reduced the federal secretary “to a state of insensibility.”
+Chamberlain, highly disapproving, later recalled how these London binges reduced the federal secretary “to a state of insensibility.”

 On arrival in Australia, Isaacs decided to change his surname.
 He may have been keen to put what he recalled as childhood bullying behind him, or maybe he had accepted advice that the name – despite its distinguished association with Sir Isaac Isaacs, chief justice and the first Australian-born governor-general – would set him back.
 Inspired perhaps by the popular science fiction writer John Wyndham, he chose the unambiguously English name Cyril Wyndham.